Usman-T/nafs/README.md

 Then, make async calls to the Prisma ORM and pass the data through props Lastly, render and commit the changes to the frontend

+## Onboarding
+Onboarding component is a client component with roughly 1100 lines of code, it needs to be simplifed by modulizing it into simpler more granular components and then all of them can be merged together
+We will be using server actions for the creation and enrollment of challenges as they're far performant This is will be done in 5 commits:
+- Modulize the component
+- Convert it into server component
+- Make basic async calls to the ORM
+- Form actions of creating a challenge
+- Form actions for enrolling a challenge